OpenVidu/openvidu.io-docs/docs/deployment/deploying-ubuntu.md

   </div>
 </div>

-The instructions above portray scenarios 1 and 2.
+The instructions above portray scenarios 1 and 2 in the image.
 In other words, we are supposing that OpenVidu Server and KMS will be hosted in the same machine.
 The only difference between options 1-2 and option 3 is that for steps 7A and 7B, another parameter is required when launching your openvidu-server:

 #### 7A